LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/contributing.md

 While it is not exhaustive (most notably, it excludes `honeycomb-render` due to compile time), it is a good local proxy of the CI for core and kernel crates development.

 The hook can be bypassed by using the `--no-verify` option to `git commit`.
-Also note that clippy warnings are denied in the CI.

 ## Documentation